Miteshryp/ecs-rust/notes.md

 Some things to think about are

-##### Do we need all the components to handle a all types of events, or do we need to specify information in the Event schema to define the dependencies?
-**Ans.** This question is invalid now.
-The flaw in previous design was that the component systems and events are 2 different components, and hence they cannot be coupled without facing huge design issues.
-We are changing the system API to be functional, giving us high modularity, and in this system event handlers will be seperate Systems in themselves.

 ##### Dependencies will have a sender and a receiver, so how do we enforce the type of the sender
 **Ans.** We dont really have dependencies in the new model.
 Events will be created and read by handling functions through thread safe structures (EventReaders and EventWriters)

-##### How do we prevent the user from creating cyclic dependencies of component types?
-**Ans.** Again, no longer possible in the new system since the event handling function is a seperate system and does not have the concept of dependencies (Events launched in the event hanbd)

 ##### What metadata do we need to keep in the Event Schema regarding the event?
 **Ans.** None really, we only need the type id of the Event being stored, which could just be a function in the base Event trait which could be implemented at runtime by a simple derive.